Joint Replacement Surgery

-Source: Department of Research & Scientific Affairs, American Academy of Orthopaedic Surgeons.
-Rosemont, IL; AAOS; May 2014.
-Based on data from the HCUP Nationwide Inpatient Sample, 2011; Agency for Healthcare Research and Quality.
+Source: Department of Clinical Quality & Value, American Academy of Orthopaedic Surgeons.
+Rosemont, IL; AAOS; February 2020.
+Based on data from the HCUP Nationwide Inpatient Sample, 2016; Agency for Healthcare Research and Quality.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.